yrutschle/sslh/README.md

 them further based on tests performed on the first data packet sent by the remote client.

-Probes for HTTP, SSL, SSH, OpenVPN, tinc, XMPP are implemented, and any other protocol that can be tested using a regular expression, can be recognised.
+Probes for HTTP, SSL, SSH, OpenVPN, tinc, XMPP, SOCKS5 are implemented, and any other protocol that can be tested using a regular expression, can be recognised.
 A typical use case is to allow serving several services on port 443 (e.g. to